Aakash1049/Now_Floats/README.md

 ## **Deployment**
 The application has been deployed to a free cloud server Render.
-You can access the live link [here]().
+You can access the live link [here](https://now-floats-weather-app.onrender.com/).

+## *Note*
+Kindly give location permission for site.